Nocturnal Enuresis (Bedwetting)

 So, it appears that pulsed electromagnetic field stimulation techniques address the above components the best, and would have a larger, untapped role in the treatment of both childhood and adult enuresis.
 Clearly, invasive techniques and those that require placement of electrodes are not desirable behaviorally.
 Since this condition has to be considered a long-term treatment process, while the brain achieves maturity, the least invasive, intrusive and potentially toxic therapeutic approach should be used as a priority.

 It appears that the stimulation system that meets these criteria the best is magnetic field therapy.
-There are many kinds of magnetic field therapy systems, ranging from high intensity to low intensity and those that treat larger areas and only local areas.
+There are many kinds of magnetic field therapy systems.
+These range from high intensity to low intensity.
+Furthermore, those that treat larger areas and only local areas.
 Even here, high-intensity pulsed electromagnetic field (PEMF) systems can be very effective, but have their drawbacks.
 The evidence cited above support the use of a low intensity, frequency-based PEMF system that has the flexibility to stimulate not only the bladder, but also the spinal cord, the brain stem, the frontal brain cortex, and the posterior tibial nerve at the foot.

 A portable, battery-operated PEMF system can be easily and safely applied over clothing, including diapers, and worn throughout the day and night, until sufficient maturation of the nervous system and a reduction in the irritability or overactivity of the bladder occur.
 In addition, this type of therapy can be done in the home setting, without multiple trips to practitioners, in the case of electrical stimulation and acupuncture, or the frustration, discomfort or cleanup issues associated with nighttime alarms.
 Such a home use PEMF system was used in the study described above, achieving an almost 2/3 reduction in bedwetting episodes.
 But a higher intensity portable PEMF system, with more selectivity of frequencies, would be expected to achieve even better results.